 It is against this background that the present invention has been devised.
 In one sense, the invention provides a weighting clamp for a subsea pipeline.
-The clamp comprises
+The clamp comprises jaws that are movable toward each other into a pipeline engagement position and

-20 jaws that are movable toward each other into a pipeline engagement position and foundation panels that are movable relative to each other.
+35 foundation panels that are movable relative to each other.
 The jaws are connected to the foundation panels to move into the engagement position in response to said relative movement between the foundation panels.
+There is a pivotable connection between the jaws and a pivotable connection between the foundation panels.
+The pivotable connections between the jaws and between the foundation panels are elegantly made about a common pivot axis.
+The pivot axis is

-- For example, there may be a pivotable connection between the jaws and a pivotable connection between the foundation panels.
-In that case, the pivotable connections between the jaws and between the foundation panels may elegantly be made about a common pivot axis.
-The pivot axis is preferably disposed between at least one jaw and one of the foundation panels connected to that jaw. - 30
+5 disposed between at least one jaw and one of the foundation panels connected to that jaw.